 The Letters Anthology is a non-profit venture for the purpose of women’s expression and expansion.
 We work for free ourselves, but once we are rolling in oodles of cash (or even a teeny bit of cash) you’ll get paid before we do.

 Contributors will be advised within two weeks of submission whether their letter will be published.
 We are not able to give individualised feedback on why letters were not chosen for publication.

 How to submit:

-If you feel aligned with the heart of this project and would like to submit, please do!
-Paste your submission from a word document and do not type directly into the online submissions box.
-Please ensure you have read and agreed to the Terms and Conditions prior to submitting, and if you have any questions please contact letters[dot]anthology[at]gmail[dot]com
+If you feel aligned with the heart of this project and would like to submit, we’d be thrilled!
+Make sure you read and agree to the Terms and Conditions prior to submitting, and if you have any questions please contact letters[dot]anthology[at]gmail[dot]com